DoReMi Market: Perfect Game

 A Perfect Game happens when the cast and the guests succeed both song dictation rounds in their first attempts.
 The term "Perfect Game" was first used and seen in the editors' caption in Episode 14, following the first attempt successes in both rounds of song dictation.
 As a result of these episodes, Haetnim was unable to eat anything, thus the term "perfect".
+From Episode 382, as there would be only one round of song dictation in each episode, there would be no more perfect games to be recorded.

-As of episode 348, there have been thirteen perfect games, as listed:
+There were thirteen perfect games, as listed: